 RED CEDAR FIR

 The Red Creek Fir is the largest known Douglas Fir tree in the world.
-However it isn’t the tallest (there’s a taller one in Cathedral Grove) but it is the biggest by volume.
+Although it isn’t the tallest (there’s a taller one in Cathedral Grove) it is the biggest by volume.
 This is the most difficult to reach of the big trees near Port Renfrew.
 It requires a longer drive on rougher and unmaintained roads.
-This route is not possible for vehicles with low clearance.
+The route is a challenge for vehicles with low clearance.
 Trucks, SUV’s, and 4wd vehicles are best.
 After the drive there is a short uphill hike to the tree.
 Along the way you’ll pass several giant cedar trees.
 To see this tree, continue straight uphill past the San Juan Spruce.
 Turn right onto Mosquito Creek Main and begin heading uphill.
 Keep left up the steep hill through some recent clearcut.
 At the fork in the road keep right and continue right at all forks in the road to reach Red Creek Main.
 This road appears less-used and descends downhill for quite some time, so don’t feel that you’ve gone the wrong way!
 14. Turn right at “T” junction at the bottom of the hill.
 15. Park where the road noticeably widens on both sides.
-The trailhead is found just a few meters beyond on the right hand side.
+The trail head is found just a few meters beyond on the right hand side.
 It's a 10-15 minute walk to the Red Creek Fir!
 Watch for three incredible old growth red cedar trees along the left hand side of the trail about halfway up as well.

 THE HARRIS CREEK SPRUCE

-MAP OF GIANT TREES AND ANCIENT FORESTS
+MAP OF THE GIANT TREES AND ANCIENT FORESTS